iinus/EthicalHacking-TTM4536/summary/README.md

 Users frequently notice unwanted behavior and degradation of system performance.
 A spyware infestation can create **unwanted CPU activity**, **disk usage**, and **network traffic**.
 In can also rise stability issues, such as: **applications freezing**, **failure to boot**, and **system-wide crashes**.
-Spyware that interferes with networking software commonly causes difficulty connecting to the Internet.
+Spyware that interferes with networking software can also cause difficulties connecting to the Internet.

-### Keyloggers
+### Keylogger SW
 Keyloggers is a type of spyware or monitoring software as it logs every keystroke you take.
 It is typically silent, so you don't know that your monitored.
 The malicious intent behind keyloggers can for example be to steal your credit card number or account info.
-The figure below shows a keylogger that affected thousands of Wordpress sites.
-You can read the full article [here](https://www.bleepingcomputer.com/news/security/keylogger-found-on-nearly-5-500-infected-wordpress-sites/).
+The figure below shows a keylogger SW that affected thousands of Wordpress sites.
+You can read the full article
+[here](https://www.bleepingcomputer.com/news/security/keylogger-found-on-nearly-5-500-infected-wordpress-sites/).

 ![Alt text](figures/WordPress-site-keylogger.png?raw=true)

-#### Keylogger HW
-Usually small devices that can be fixed to the keyboard, or placed within a cable or the computer itself.

-#### Distribution
-Keyloggers can be implemented in both SW or HW.
-**HW:** The HW keyloggers require physical access to the device.
-An attacker can for example install a hw keylogger through a usb stick in the keyboard.
-**SW:**  The attacker can trick the user into downloading the keylogger.
-The keylogger can for example be a file hidden in a package that otherwise looks normal.
-It can also be distributed in a similar manner as other malware, e.g. as an email attachment or from a usb stick.

-#### Detection
-Keyloggers are tricky to detect.
-Some signs that a keylogger is installed includes:
-* performance slow down on web browsing;
-* the mouse or keyboard pause, slow down or doesn't show up.

 Remote access SW keyloggers can upload locally captured data to a remote location.
 This can happen through:
 * file uploading via FTP, a website or a database;